Eva Green: 2014–2018

+A Patriot film abandonment and lawsuit

 In April 2018, it was announced that Green would star in the sci-fi thriller film A Patriot.
 In August 2020, it was reported that the actress, who was also an executive producer on the project, was suing the production company, White Lantern Film, because it had refused to pay her an £800,000 ($1.04 million) fee after the project was abandoned, and a pay-or-play contract had been agreed on.
-In its own suit, White Lantern claims Green derailed the film, e.g. demanding that additional expensive crew be hired.
-The company also claims Green owes it more than £1 million ($1.3 million) after walking away from the project.
+In its own suit, White Lantern claims Green derailed the film, for example demanding that additional expensive crew be hired.
+The company also claimed Green owed it more than £1 million ($1.3 million) after walking away from the project.
+Green won the lawsuit in April 2023.

+During the lawsuit WhatsApp messages between Green and friends included references to her describing potential crew members as "shitty peasants", the production as a "B-shitty-movie" and producer Jake Seal as "pure vomit".
+However, the Judge found: "She may have said some extremely unpleasant things about Mr Seal and his crew at Black Hangar, but this was borne from a genuine feeling of concern that any film made under Mr Seal's control would be of very low quality and would not do justice to a script that she and the former directors were passionate about."

+2022–present

-Green appeared in Nocebo, a thriller produced by teams from Ireland and the Philippines, released on 4 November 2022 in the US and on 9 December 2022 in the UK and Ireland.
+Green appeared in Nocebo, a psychological thriller produced by teams from Ireland and the Philippines, released on 4 November 2022 in the US and on 9 December 2022 in the UK and Ireland.
 In June 2021, it was announced that Green would serve as the lead character in the British-French Apple TV+ series Liaison, co-starring Vincent Cassel.
 The series premiered on 24 February 2023.

+In 2023, she portrayed Milady de Winter in two French film adaptations of Alexandre Dumas' 1844 novel The Three Musketeers; The Three Musketeers: D'Artagnan and The Three Musketeers: Milady, both directed by Martin Bourboulon.
+Green reunited with Casino Royale director Martin Campbell in the action thriller film Dirty Angels, in which she plays a military soldier, assigned to rescue a group of teenage girls from ISIS terrorists.
+The film was released in cinemas and on demand on 13 December 2024.